Monday - Friday 9am - 5pm

 Rated Excellent ★★★★★

 2 Year Guarantee on Beds and Furniture

 Price Match Our price match

 Posted on 28/09/2021 by Room to GrowUncategorized

 When your child begins speaking, they try many words for the first time.
 Mispronunciations are bound to occur.
 It is important to respond correctly when your child pronounces a word incorrectly to avoid discouraging their attempts to communicate.

 Understanding your child’s language development, as well as how it affects their pronunciation, provides a foundation for your appropriate responses to mispronunciation.

 In their first few years of life, all children pronounce words incorrectly.
-By the time they are three, children pronounce most of their words correctly; even a stranger can understand at least ¾ of them.
-By four years of age, your child will mispronounce fewer words, but may still have difficulty with certain sounds, especially f, l, r, s, v, sh and th.
+By the time they are three, children pronounce most of their words correctly; even a stranger can understand at least ¾ of what they are saying.
+By four years of age, your child will mispronounce fewer words, but may still have difficulty with certain sounds.

 If you hear your child say a word incorrectly, say it for them correctly.
 Then try to get them to repeat the word correctly.
 Remember that small children are sensitive to criticism, so use a gentle tone of voice.
 Do not force them to repeat the word; if you wait, the opportunity for correction the same word will come again.